bernie-skipole/indi/docs/source/usage/redis_keys.rst

 Element Attributes
 ^^^^^^^^^^^^^^^^^^

 The keys elementattributes:<elementname>:<propertyname>:<devicename> hold a hash table of attributes of the element.
-For all elements this is:
+For all elements apart from Blob elements this is:

     * name : name of the element
     * label : GUI label for the element
     * value : the actual value of the element, i.e. the text for an element of a TextVector

+A Blob element has name and label, but not value.

 For a number element of a NumberVector, additional fields are: